programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 The cats example is the simplest form of SPARQL query: it returns every `?item` that is an "instance of" (`wdt:P31`) a "cat" (`wd:Q146`).
 By changing the last Q-number, you can search for all instances of something else.

 For example, try changing `Q146` to `Q3024240`.
-Float your cursor over this new item to see what it is, then execute the query and skim the historical periods visible in the results.
+Float your cursor over this new item to see what it is, then execute the query and skim the results.

 > ***Insight***: the "instance of" property ([P31](https://www.wikidata.org/wiki/Property:P31)) does a huge amount of work in Wikidata and similar data structures.
 In simple English, line 5 of the query (`?item wdt:P31 wd:Q146`) could be read as "This item is a cat."
 You will see `P31` everywhere in Wikidata.
 But almost as often, you will see [P279](https://www.wikidata.org/wiki/Property:P279), the "subclass of" property.
 Try changing line 5 to `?item wdt:P279 wd:Q146`, which could be read as "This item is a *kind of* cat."
 The query yields different results.
 What's the takeaway?
 These two properties are the most common properties in Wikidata, and they matter a great deal as you navigate its taxonomies.
 Keep the distinction between instance and subclass in mind; for a maximalist search, combine them using `wdt:P31/wdt:P279*`.

 #### Example B: Humans by Death Date

 Let's try adapting another example query.
 A few lines below "cats" in the list of simple queries examples is ["Humans who died on a specific date on the English Wikipedia, ordered by label."](https://w.wiki/BBov) Click on this one.
 It's preloaded with the date August 25, 2001, but you can change the date (in orange) from `"+2001-08-25"` to any other date.
-Try your birthdate.
+Try Abdel Nasser's deathdate of September 28, 1970.
 In the results, the `?sl` column on the right counts the pages that Wikipedia and its sister projects hold about each individual listed.
+It's clear from this count that Abdel Nasser was the most famous person to die on that date.
+Try your own birthdate to see a different miscellany of results.

 > ***Insight***: Orange text in the Wikidata query service contains strings and literals, such as dates and languages, that you can modify for your own purposes.